 In addition, one cannot be convicted of any offense that would disqualify a person from expungement, such as aggravated sexual assault or robbery.
 To find out more about the expungement process, how it works, and whether one is eligible to file a petition, visit our expungement page and contact one of our attorneys for a free consultation.

 Who Should You Contact?

-If you or a loved one was recently charged with criminal trespass in NJ, contact Adam H. Rosenblum of Rosenblum Law today.
-Mr. Rosenblum is a skilled criminal defense attorney who has helped people in similar situations.
-He will defend your constitutional rights and do what he can to have your trespass charges dismissed.
-E-mail or call him today at 888-815-3649.
+If you or a loved one was recently charged with criminal trespassing in NJ, contact Rosenblum Law today.
+Our experienced criminal defense attorneys can work to defend your rights and keep you out of jail.
+E-mail or call us today at 888-815-3649.